SinaKhalili/wikistar/README.md

 A chrome extension that lets you "star" wikipedia articles like you would on github, so that you can find them later.

+_currently pending review at the chrome extension, feel free to use it unpacked_
 ## Demo

 <!-- Demo goes here -->